 Moreover, America’s domestic environment has become increasingly volatile in recent years, with wildfire smoke, smog, and growing quantities of chemical and biological pollutants congesting our atmosphere.
 Buy-in to improve local air quality is now being pressed (to varying degrees) at the national, state and municipal levels, prompting new commercial investment in measuring and controlling IAQ.

-While helpful solutions to measure and manage IAQ exist, there is a rapidly increasing amount of new insights being brought into the market by academia.
+While helpful solutions to measure and manage IAQ exist, there is a rapidly increasing amount of new insights being brought into the market.
 With discussion around IAQ becoming mainstream in the U.S. and an overwhelming amount of information available, how to ensure healthy IAQ within buildings is a question many businesses are asking and vetting individually.
 Predominantly, monitoring indoor air quality environments is seen as the most reliable and effective.

 Air filtering is where most businesses start on their journey.
 Engineered filters and air purifiers can be highly effective in filtering out contaminants, pollutants and particles containing airborne viruses.
 HEPA filters are broadly considered the standard in the United States and commonly used in major industries.